VincentSe/HilbertProofs/README.md

 While a minimal set of axioms is practical to prove theoretical properties of mathematics (like Gödel's theorems), more axioms and inference rules make the proofs shorter and easier to write.
 We introduced such redundant inference rules, saying each time how they could be eliminated to go back to the minimal rules (like a macro expansion in the C programming language).

-Propositional tautologies are checked by Boolean affectations of propositional variables, rather than arbitrarily chosing a small subset of them as axioms.
+Propositional tautologies are checked by Boolean affectations of propositional variables, rather than by arbitrarily chosing a small subset of them as axioms.
 Then, any propositional tautology can serve as an axiom scheme in the first-order formal proofs.
 This allows for quicker propositional (ie Boolean) reasoning.
 See file math/Tautologies.fol.

 ## A proof example